Abdur Razzak (cricketer): Bangladesh domestic career

-Abdur responded by taking his best bowling figures in first-class cricket (8/123).
-His match haul of 15/193 against Barisal Division were the best in the history of the National Cricket League, breaking the record set three years previously by Elias Sunny, the bowler who had replaced Abdur in the Test team.
+Abdur Razzak responded by taking his best bowling figures in first-class cricket (8/123).
+His match haul of 15/193 against Barisal Division were the best in the history of the National Cricket League, breaking the record set three years previously by Elias Sunny, the bowler who had replaced Abdur Razzak in the Test team.

 In April 2018, he was the leading wicket-taker in the 2017–18 Bangladesh Cricket League, with 43 dismissals in six matches, a record for the tournament.
 He was also the leading wicket-taker in the 2018–19 Bangladesh Cricket League, with 34 dismissals in six matches.

 He was the leading wicket-taker for Prime Bank Cricket Club in the 2018–19 Dhaka Premier Division Cricket League tournament, with 19 dismissals in 16 matches.
 He was the leading wicket-taker in the 2019–20 National Cricket League, with 31 dismissals in five matches.

 International career

 Debut years

-Abdur was called into the Bangladesh national team for the 2004 Asia Cup One Day International tournament, making his debut against Hong Kong in July.
+Abdur Razzak was called into the Bangladesh national team for the 2004 Asia Cup One Day International tournament, making his debut against Hong Kong in July.
 He established himself as a regular fixture in the squad although he was not a regular in the starting eleven.
 He made his Test debut in the second Test of the Australian tour of Bangladesh in April 2006.

 After impressing in one-day cricket, he was called up for his Test debut at home to Australia at the Chittagong Divisional Stadium.
 Bangladesh batted first and he recorded 15 in his first Test match innings.
 A decent start but he failed to take a wicket in Australia's only innings and he registered a golden duck in an innings defeat.
 His next test appearance took place a year afterwards against Sri Lanka where he got first test wicket having Chamara Silva caught.
 He got Graeme Smith in a Test against South Africa and he got his highest Test match score of 33 in both innings, once finishing unbeaten.
 In a Test match against New Zealand, he registered his highest Test match bowling figures of 3–93.
 This and the next Test in the series (subsequently his last so far) brought his bowling action into question.